aagb1884/poetrEMIXERtool/README.md

 This is a simple web app intended to break down texts into individual words or letters, intended for poets to begin remixing existing texts.

+## Algorithms and Taggers

+For most of the text filters and manipulators I created functions and algorithms in Javascript.
+For detecting word types I used [wink-pos-tagger](https://winkjs.org/wink-pos-tagger/), although as it has some trouble detecting adjectives.

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).